DTS-LUC/Loyola_Comp330_Team_Project2/README.md

 ![Alt text](/GUIScreenshots/NotePad.png?raw=true "Note Pad")
   * The Note Pad displays the note or keyword data
   * When displaying a note the user can update the text area
+  * The number in the bottom left displays the word count of the current text
   * To save changes made to the note click the blue **_save_** button
   * To start a new note click the green **_new_** button
   * To remove the current note click the red **_remove_** button